0xZ0F/Z0FCourse_ReverseEngineering/0x300-Tools/0x301-ToolTypes.md

 # Tool Types

 ## Debugger
 You've probably heard of a debugger before.
 It allows a program to step through their code and analyze what it's doing line-by-line.
 We will be using these ourselves.
-Unfortunately for us we won't have source code, instead we will be looking at Assembly.
+Unfortunately for us, we won't have the source code, instead we will be looking at Assembly.

 A crash course on debugging can be found in [0x302-Debugging](0x302-Debugging.md).